 It’s not really fair that men get chocolate from women on Valentine’s Day, but they don’t return the favour.
 Why don’t they give us something?
 A handkerchief, candy, even marshmallows…

-His confectionery store concocted chocolate-filled marshmallows as a sweet sentiment for men to surprise their loved ones with.
+His confectionery store concocted chocolate-filled marshmallows as a sweet sentiment for men to surprise their loved ones.
 This holiday gained traction and spread throughout Japan by the 1980s.

 White Valentine’s Day: 5 White-Themed Gifts